EIT-team/Stroke_EIT_Dataset/readme.md

 title('Example EEG data'); xlabel('Time (s)'); ylabel('Voltage (uV)')
 ```
 ![ExampleEEG](https://raw.githubusercontent.com/EIT-team/Stroke_EIT_Dataset/master/example_figures/ex_eeg.png)

+## Citing this work
+Please use the corresponding publication to cite this data.

+1. Goren, N. et al. Multi-frequency electrical impedance tomography and neuroimaging data in stroke patients.
+Sci.
+Data 5, 180112 (2018).

+Please raise an issue or add to the wiki if you are interested in using this data.
+We would like to hear from you!

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/80x15.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>.